kalidavide/Walkie_Talkie_Pi/README.md

 ## Known Issues

-- Limited WLAN range (~60 m line of sight).
+- Limited WLAN range (~60 m line of sight) with on Hop.
 - Slight latency when reconnecting after fallback.
 - Not optimized for high traffic or more than 5 nodes.
 - Powerbank auto-shutdown must be disabled.

 ---

 ## Future Improvements

-- Add LoRa or other long-range modules.
+- Add LoRa or other long-range modules to increase range.
 - Integrate status display (OLED / TFT).
 - Design mechanical enclosure for field use.
 - Expand mesh to > 10 nodes for stress testing.
 - Harden system for outdoor operation.

 ---